Financial Help

 Needy-Meds for hundreds of prescription discounts and other benefits.

-Oregon Prescription Drug Program for lower cost medications.
+Oregon Prescription Drug Program (ArrayRx) for lower cost medications.

 Other resources for specific situations or conditions

-Grant and funding source list and searchable database we know of.
+Grant and funding source lists including a keyword searchable database.
 From Interactive Technology Assisting Autistic Little Kids (ITAALK).
-The list is searchable by keyword for your child's condition, need, or state. www.ITAALK.org
+The lists are by condition and the database is searchable by keyword for your child's condition, need, or state.

 For military families: Military Aid Society Offices for different branches.
 The Army Emergency Relief (AER) has a category for families with dependents who have special needs.